pagopa-archive/io-docs/docs/io-handbook/technology-radar.md

-The Radar is an ever evolving document that describes what we find interesting and useful in the software development practice - these are mostly things that we we should consider using in our projects.
+The Radar is an ever evolving document that describes what we find interesting and useful in the software development practice - these are mostly things that we should consider using in our projects.
 The Radar it's inspired by [Thoughtworks Technology Radar](https://www.thoughtworks.com/radar).

 The Radar is structured around four main themes: Techniques, Tools, Platforms,